5i5ousPlay/CSCI5101_Finals/README.md

 # CSCI 51.01 - Lecture Finals Project (Implementation)

-_Submitted by Raul Jarod Conanan (Section F) in partial fulfillment of the finals project for CSCI 51.02: Operating Systems_
+_Submitted by Raul Jarod Conanan (Section F) in partial fulfillment of the finals project for CSCI 51.01: Operating Systems - Lecture_

 # Running the Program